HamidAliakbarlou/HamidAliakbarlou/README.md

 ## Hi there, I'm Hamid Aliakbarlou! 👋

 ### About Me
-I'm a passionate Data Analyst / Data Scientist with a keen interest in applying data-driven approaches to the field of marketing.
-I've always been intrigued by the synergy between data and marketing strategies, deriving impactful insights from data to drive growth for companies.

-I hold dual master's degrees in Data Science & Business Analytics from HEC Montreal and Statistics & Engineering from Sharif University of Technology.
-My experience spans predictive modeling, machine learning, and data visualization, and I've successfully driven growth and informed decision-making in various projects.
+I am a Data Analyst / Data Scientist with expertise in predictive modeling, machine learning, and data visualization.
+Holding dual master’s degrees in Data Science & Business Analytics and Statistics & Engineering, I excel in solving complex problems and delivering actionable insights across industries to drive growth and optimize decision-making.

 ---
 <h2>👨‍💻 Projects</h2>